RandyPatterson/AOAI_Student/Challenge-08.md

 }
 ```

-1. Open the `Program.cs` file.
+3. Open the `Program.cs` file.
 The first thing we need to do is create the personas for our 3 agents.
 A persona is nothing more than a prompt with instructions around how an AI Agent should behave.
-We're going to use the following 3 persona's.
+We're going to use the following 3 personas.

 ```prompt
 You are a Business Analyst which will take the requirements from the user (also known as a 'customer')